koalalorenzo/blog.setale.me/_posts/2018-01-07-Go-Tests-multistage-docker-builds-pipeline.markdown

 * Copies only the binaries from the `build` containers
 * Set the binary as CMD

 As multiple packages under the same repo *is apparently a thing*, I may suggest to write some helpful scripts, and reduce the lines/commits/layers inside the docker container.

-**Home Work for the Reader**: Check the size of the new docker container and compare it with the previous one ...
+**Home Work for the Reader**: Check the size of the new docker container and compare it with the previous one...

 *If your heart is accelerating... it is normal, you might be excited...*
 *but get checked just in case, I am not a doctor and you are not a developer.*